Automattic/wpcom-rest-api-examples/react-application-password/README.md

    This will launch the React frontend (on port 5173).

-5. **Open your browser:**
+4. **Open your browser:**

-   Visit [http://localhost:5173](http://localhost:5173) and click "Login with WordPress.com" to begin the OAuth2 implicit flow.
+   Visit [http://localhost:5173](http://localhost:5173), fill in your site URL, username, and application password, and publish a post.

 ## Project Structure

 - `src/` — React frontend code
-- `config.js` — OAuth2 and API endpoint configuration
+- `src/components/PublishPost.jsx` — The main component for handling authentication and publishing.

 ## Notes

-- This demo uses the **implicit OAuth2 flow** ([see docs](https://developer.wordpress.com/docs/oauth2/#5-client-implicit-oauth)), which is suitable for client-side applications.
-The access token is returned in the URL fragment after authentication and is managed entirely in the browser.
-- You can publish posts to the connected blog after authenticating.
+- This demo uses **Application Passwords**, which are a secure way to grant applications access to your account without sharing your main password.
-- For production, update the redirect URIs and consider HTTPS.
+- For production, consider using a more robust state management solution and error handling.

 ---